IMSoley/tasawwuf/README.md

 * The Sufi Path of Annihilation: In the Tradition of Mevlana Jalaluddin Rumi and Hasan Lutfi Shushud [[Amazon](https://amzn.to/2OvsUvj)]
 * Journey to the Lord of Power: A Sufi Manual on Retreat [[Amazon](https://amzn.to/37IZ7FU), [PDF](https://archive.org/download/JourneyToTheLordOfPowerRisalatAlAnwarFimaYunahSahibAlKhalwaMinAlAsrarByIbnArabi/Journey%20to%20the%20Lord%20of%20Power%20%28Risalat%20al-anwar%20fima%20yunah%20sahib%20al-khalwa%20min%20al-asrar%29%20by%20Ibn%20Arabi.pdf)]
 * Physicians of the Heart: A Sufi View of the 99 Names of Allah [[Amazon](https://amzn.to/3d0MYik), [PDF](https://archive.org/download/PhysiciansOfTheHeart.ViewOfTheNinetyNineNamesOfAllah/Physicians%20of%20the%20Heart.%20View%20of%20the%20Ninety-Nine%20Names%20of%20Allah.pdf)]
+* The Illuminated Prayer: The Five-Times Prayer of the Sufis by Coleman Barks [[PDF](https://archive.org/details/illuminatedpraye00bark)]

 ### Bangla Books